 Conclusions from the example

-Because there isn’t any standard integration between ECP and Variable Pay yet in order to switch to actual earnings customers have to do the following in Variable Pay :
+Because there isn’t any standard integration between ECP and Variable Pay yet in order to switch to actual earnings customers have to either use the Earnings table feature or do the following in Variable Pay :

 - Remove built-in proration from the Variable Pay template by following steps and recording from this blog : https://blogs.sap.com/2022/01/25/removing-assignment-proration-in-variable-pay/

 - Export the employee history from the Variable Pay template and fill it with the right value for each employee assignment thanks to a payroll report tracking all payments for employees.
 Please note : as mentioned above the earnings table feature of Variable Pay can also be used instead of exporting and reimporting the employee history but I personally like the employee history option better as it consolidates all data (earnings and target %) into the same screen instead of 2 with the earnings table.

 Companies that calculate the Target Amount for the whole year based on the last Target Bonus % of the employee during the fiscal year (more generous) can remove step 2 from the above conclusion and simply create a field in Employee Central Compensation information portlet where they can load for each employee the sum of all payments obtained from Payroll.

 An integration expert estimated the time needed to build an integration in ECP directly that would prefill the Variable Pay employee history import file with all the right data (to then be deposited on FTP or sent by email to Comp Admin) to 40 days of work.
 I personally don’t think it is worth it when this would take probably half a day or less to prepare for a Compensation Administrator (also it is only done once a year and the complexity in Excel is mostly for people who got promoted which is probably around 20% or less for most companies every cycle).
 Please see here an excel document showing how to quickly convert data from payroll to the variable pay employee history import file by using the SUMIFS function (credit Phil MacGovern).